fengy107/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Yan Feng is a student of Master of Finance at McMaster University.
 He is actively looking for a job but has not get any interviews yet [sad face].
 R and python are the two programming languages that he is currently learning -- some course projects or notes can be found in Projects part.
 He also has some knowledge of MATLAB and VBA.
-His biggest interest is to travel to different places and
+His biggest interest is to travel to different places, taste local foods, visit hostorical sites, and wander through little back alleys and find out thing for himself.
+Some photos， interesting experience, and his afterthoughts can be found in the Travel,Books, & Movies section.